zahidurtalukder/FedSRC/README.md

 >📋  This is the main result of our paper.
-This shows that with proper tuning of q and qms, we can get more balanced performance accross clients from all the groups with different hardware capabilities.
+This shows that our FedSRC is better than existing  state-of-the-art algorithms in the presence of corrupted clients.

 ## Contributing